Ulrich Schnaft: Capture

-Following his return to Germany, Schnaft decided to move to Frankfurt to live with his aunt, who was running a pharmacy.
-Before leaving for Frankfurt, he tracked down his former lover in Israel, who was now living in Berlin with her husband, and arrived at her house, hoping to win her back.
+After his return to Germany, Schnaft moved to Frankfurt to live with his aunt, who was running a pharmacy.
+He tracked down his former lover in Israel, who was now living in Berlin with her husband, and went to her house hoping to win her back.
 He confessed to her his true origins and told her about his Nazi past, and also told her that he had been a spy for Egypt.
 The woman refused to leave her husband for him, and he then gave her his address in Frankfurt in case she changed her mind.
 The woman told her husband about his confession.
-The husband in turn wrote to the Israeli security service, the Shin Bet, about Schnaft.
-The letter, together with an enclosed photograph, reached the Shin Bet in October 1955.
-Senior commanders in the Israeli intelligence community reviewed the letter, and it was eventually decided to launch an operation to bring Schnaft to Israel to put him on trial.
-Although the intelligence heads recognized that the damage that Schnaft, as a junior officer in the IDF Artillery Corps, could have done was minimal, they also wanted to convey the image of an Israel capable of reaching anywhere, and to make an example of him.
+The husband wrote to the Israeli security service Shin Bet and sent a photograph with the letter, which was received in October 1955.
+Senior commanders in the Israeli intelligence community reviewed the letter, and it was decided to bring Schnaft to Israel to put him on trial.
+They knew that Schnaft, as a junior officer in the IDF Artillery Corps, could have done only minimal damage, but they wanted to convey the image of an Israel capable of reaching anywhere, and to make an example of him.

 It was initially proposed that an assassination squad be sent to kill Schnaft, but this was rejected.
 Instead, it was determined to bring him to trial.
 Shin Bet agents were then deployed to Frankfurt, where they found Schnaft.
 For the next few weeks, Shin Bet agents shadowed and clandestinely photographed Schnaft, and it was discovered that he had once again fallen into poverty.
 At this point, Mossad agents were deployed, and a plan was formulated to lure him back to Israel.